ProSE-uoft-org/group-website/README.md

 Containing information about the group, its members, and its projects.

 Please help maintain the website via pull requests.
-The website gets udpated every day at 9am automatically.
+The website gets updated every day at 9am automatically.

 ## Development